- 18 Mar 2010

 Matching Firms, Managers, and Incentives

-Executive Summary — Do different kinds of firm ownership drive the adoption of different managerial practices?
+Overview — Do different kinds of firm ownership drive the adoption of different managerial practices?
 HBS professor Raffaella Sadun and coauthors focus on the difference between the two most common ownership modes, family firms and firms that are widely held, namely that have no dominant owner.
 They find that the greater weight attached by family firms to benefits from control induces a conflict of interest between family-firm owners and high-ability, risk-tolerant managers.
 Key concepts include:

 - Family firms systematically offer low-powered incentive contracts to external managers compared with widely held firms.
 The differences are economically large.